Father of missing Hawaii woman found dead in Los Angeles, LAPD says

 The Los Angeles Police Department confirmed to ABC News that Ryan Kobayashi's body was found Sunday around 4 a.m. at 6151 W. Century Blvd., a business near LAX.
 LAPD also did not provide a suspected cause of death.

 Eyewitness News is working to contact the family.
-A nonprofit organization believed to represent the Kobayashi family in the search issued a statement Sunday which read in part:
+A nonprofit organization believed to be working with the Kobayashi family in the search issued a statement Sunday which conveyed the family's belief that he took his own life.
+The statement read in part:

 "The Kobayashi family endured a devastating tragedy today.
 After tirelessly searching throughout Los Angeles for 13 days, Hannah's father, Ryan Kobayashi, tragically took his own life.
 This loss has compounded the family's suffering immeasurably.